arthur535/code_style_checker/README.md

 9)check_identifiers_first_symbol -- if everything is ok with identifiers first symbol 10)before_type -- before type can be only storage class and CV qualifiers keywords.

+Description of CHECK.HPP
+This is "main" function of style checker.
+All the other functions are included into this one.
+Function check opens file and begin to read it.
+When it is problem with style, function returns error and the description of it.
 <hr>